 Shelter City is a nationwide initiative of Justice and Peace Netherlands to protect human rights defenders, in cooperation with a growing number of Dutch cities and local organizations.

 Human rights defenders defend the rights of themselves and of others.
-They will not let themselves be silenced, and through their work they play an important role in the promotion of democratic values, political freedoms, and civil rights.
-This is a challenging and dangerous fight: they are silenced, threatened, arrested, and sometimes they disappear or are tortured.
-If human rights defenders are being threatened because of the work they do, they qualify for a stay of three months in one of the Dutch Shelter Cities: Amsterdam, The Hague, Groningen, Haarlem, Maastricht, Utrecht, Nijmegen, Middelburg, Zwolle and Tilburg.
+Through their work they play an important role in the promotion of democratic values, political freedoms, and civil rights.
+This is a challenging and dangerous fight: they are often silenced, threatened, arrested, tortured and sometimes they disappear.

 During their stay in the Netherlands the human rights defenders continue their work in safety and they can take a breath.
 They grow their network of civil society organizations and political contacts in The Hague, Brussels, and elsewhere.
 They also follow trainings to improve their skills, for instance regarding safety or advocacy.
 And they can meet city residents.

 “By being in Holland, a Human Rights Defender has the unique opportunity to experience another society, another culture and another environment that is quite different from his or her own. (…) There cannot be a better place to see than Holland especially when it comes to human rights, tolerance, freedoms and democracy. (…) Therefore Shelter City has enabled me to rediscover my passion and further strengthen my resolve and conviction that the only guarantor of peace, stability and development is freedom.”

 (Informal report by the first guest of Shelter City Groningen)

 “My advice to the next Shelter City Utrecht candidate is: don’t rest, work HARD!!”